in the Southeast Fairbanks Census Area

 - Ban sale, importation, and possession of alcohol.

-- Tanacross is a mile north of the Alaska Highway.
-Most residents use cars, trucks, and snowmachines for local transportation.
+- Tanacross is located on the Alaska Highway, roughly 200 miles southeast of Fairbanks.
+Tanacross has a federally-maintained public airport with an asphalt runway in poor condition.
+Tanacross is a mile north of the Alaska Highway.
+Most residents use cars, trucks, and snow machines for local transportation.
 Regular air and bus services are available from Tok.
-The U.S. Bureau of Land Management owns two runways: one is 5,100' by 150' wide; the other is 5,000' long and 150' wide.
-The runways are located one mile south of Tanacross but are not maintained in winter.
+The U.S. Bureau of Land Management owns two runways located one mile south of Tanacross and are not maintained in winter.

 - State Ferry